-For the years ended December 31, 2018 for PERS, which is cost sharing multi-employer defined benefit pension plan, employers' contributions are based on an actuarially determined amount, which includes the normal cost and unfunded accrued liability.
+For PERS, which is a cost sharing multi-employer defined benefit pension plans, employers' contributions are based on an actuarially determined amount, which includes the normal cost and unfunded accrued liability.
 In the DCRP, which is a defined contribution plan, member contributions are matched by a 3% employer contribution.
-All contributions made by the District for 2018, 2017 and 2016 were equal to the required contributions.
+All contributions made by the District for 2019 were equal to the required contributions.

-During the years ended December 31, 2018, 2017 and 2016, the District, was required to contribute for normal cost pension contributions, accrued liability pension contributions and non-contributory life insurance premiums the following amounts which equaled the required contributions for each respective year:
+During the years ended December 31, 2019, 2018 and 2017, the District, was required to contribute for normal cost pension contributions, accrued liability pension contributions and non-contributory life insurance premiums the following amounts which equaled the required contributions for each respective year:

-Year Ended December 31 PERS DCRP
+Year Ended December 31] PERS DCRP

+2019 \$ 9,444 \$ 2,855

-2018 \$ 11,497 \$ 2,160
+2018 11,497 2,160

 2017 10,887 1,780

-2016 10,300 1,240